 Pipeline-based consultants, those actively prospecting, sending proposals, and following up over weeks or months, benefit significantly from the pipeline view in a CRM.
 If you’re running any kind of business development operation, even a simple one, a CRM pays for itself in the deals it stops you losing.

 Having said this, CRMs are a fantastic way of tracking Projects too - so don’t rule out a CRM if you’re mainly project-based.
 There are efficiency gains to be had for post-sale and delivery processes too - especially if you use automations to turn Won opportunities into Project handovers automatically.
+Our guide to using a CRM for project delivery covers how this works in practice.

 Do you need to track proposals and follow-up cadences?